dikuchan/capek/README.md

    $ pip install capek --user
    ```

-3. Program the robot logic.
+3. Program the robot's logic.

    Example robots are located in `examples` directory.
    You could launch them to test the library.